A Year in Review: LTL Industry Trends for 2019

 Though 2020 shows signs of an upswing in rates (which is excellent news for beleaguered LTL carriers), it’s still beneficial for shippers and carriers alike to consider ways to build fruitful and reliable partnerships to weather any unpredictable storms.
 A proven way to do so is by utilizing an experienced freight broker who’s done the legwork for you—like Flock Freight!

 When you join the Flock Network, you benefit from access to established freight companies that we’ve vetted and built trusted relationships with.
-Shippers receive negotiated PTL, FTL, and LTL shipping rates typically reserved only for larger companies, and carriers grow your business by consistently keeping trucks full and driving routes you prefer.
+Shippers receive negotiated PTL, TL, and LTL shipping rates typically reserved only for larger companies, and carriers grow your business by consistently keeping trucks full and driving routes you prefer.